Paranoid-Dev/ParanoidFFD/README.md

    ParanoidFFD --check-update
  ________________________________________________________________________________________
  ```
 Using ParanoidFFD may get you (temporarily) banned.
 Use with caution, especially with parallel downloading.
-High parallel download threads are okay to use for short periods of time, but not for long periods of time.
+High parallel download threadcount is okay to use for short periods of time, but not for long periods of time.
 For example, 6 threads is probably okay for a 30 chapter fic, but downloading a 90 chapter fic with 4 threads will probably lead to a captcha and ParanoidFFD failing to download.
 ## Installation (Linux)
 ```
 git clone https://github.com/Paranoid-Dev/ParanoidFFD.git